OpenAI Scholars Spring 2019: Final Projects

 We’ve trained a large-scale unsupervised language model which generates coherent paragraphs of text, achieves state-of-the-art performance on many language modeling benchmarks, and performs rudimentary reading comprehension, machine translation, question answering, and summarization.

-OpenAI Fellows Summer Class of '18: Final Projects
+OpenAI Fellows Summer 2018: Final Projects

 How AI Training Scales